jbsparrow/Ghost/README.md

 The official code for Ghost which was discontinued and released to the public.
 It was developed by Benny, and now mantained by timof121.
 Feel free to use any of the code found in this project for your own project.

+# Contribute?
+PLEASE make prs into the dev branch.
 <br />

 > ### How To Install